nith1n/Student-Registration-Application/README.md

 The project is developed using spring boot as the backend service, react.js as the frontend technology and mongodb as the database.

-In order to run the project, the user needs to have a mongodb installed locally.
+In order to run the project, the user needs to have mongodb installed locally.
 The instructions to install mongodb can be found below.
 After that follow the sequence :

 ## Usage